iamwaswa/saint-of-the-day/README.md

 ## Deployment

-This Remix Stack comes with two GitHub Actions that handle automatically deploying your app to production and staging environments.
+This Remix Stack comes with two GitHub Actions that handle automatically deploying your app to production and environment.

 Prior to your first deployment, you'll need to do a few things: